KQM-git/TCL/evidence/equipment/weapons.md

 **Added:** 12/7/2020

 **Theory/Findings:**

-* Does blackcliff bonus apply while the wielder is off field?
+* Does Blackcliff bonus apply while the wielder is off field?
 * And can you still get the buff if you kill the enemy with your skills while you're in the off field?
 * The answer is **yes**, it does apply to any char skills that remains in the field even if the character already switched

 **Evidence:**
 * [Test 1](http://imgur.com/a/BdeWL3u%20): XQ using blackcliff without inactive buff
 * [Test 2](http://imgur.com/a/snOytCj%20): XQ using blackcliff with the active Buff
 * [Test 3](http://imgur.com/a/o26Nngc) : XQ using blackcliff killing enemies while in off field, does he still get the buff?
   * No, he does not

+**Significance:**
-**Significance:** From the test we can conclude that the buff can be applied to their skills even if they are not in off field, **this also works on Fischl's Oz and Xiangling's Guoba.**
+From the test we can conclude that the buff can be applied to their skills even if they are not in off field, **this also works on Fischl's Oz and Xiangling's Guoba.**

 * For example, you can get a kill on Blackcliff Fischl, cast Oz, then swap off and Oz will still receive the Blackcliff buff